jasmineldm/data-nebula/README.md

 ## HI THERE,

-I am a student of Carnegie Mellon University Masters of Computational Finance (A.K.A MFE) program.
+I am a student of Carnegie Mellon University Masters of Computational Finance (A.K.A.
+MFE) program.
 Just a little more about myself, I enjoy baking and running.
 Feel free to pop by and say hi to me via my [LinkedIn page](www.linkedin.com/in/jasmine-lim-dm).

 Below is a humble collections of my projects and codes.
 Happy to receive feedback or just to bounce off idea.